Skip to main content

 How are honorees selected?

-Restaurants are evaluated through aggregated user ratings focusing on taste, service, ambiance, and consistency, supplemented by professional audits and anonymous feedback.
+Restaurants are evaluated through aggregated user ratings focusing on taste, service, ambiance, consistency, supplemented by professional audits and anonymous feedback.

 How often is this list updated?